CleryFabien/SMF_Degree_2_Level_2_Dim/README.md

 Description
 --
-This repository contains SageMath codes for computing the isotypical decompositions of the spaces of Siegel modular forms of degree 2 and Level 2.
+This repository contains SageMath codes for computing the isotypical decompositions of the spaces of Siegel modular forms of degree 2 and level 2.
 These codes rely on the article *Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two* by Jonas Bergström, Fabien Cléry.